-As I have been talking with people during the campaign two messages are coming through loud and clear.
-First, they are sick and tired of politicians that do not listen to the people and that say one thing on the campaign trail and do another in City Hall, Olympia, or Washington D.C.
+People are sick and tired of politicians that do not listen to the us and that say one thing on the campaign trail and do another in City Hall, Olympia, or Washington D.C.
 Second, people just want government to stop trying to regulate every facet of their daily lives.
-This campaign is about bringing fresh ideas and a change of priorities to Olympia with an unwavering commitment to get government out of the way of small business so we can get Washington working again.
-It is also about honoring our veterans and the promises we have made them.
-I humbly ask for your vote and your support in the cause of freedom.
+We must get government out of the way of small business so we can get Washington working again.
+It is also paramount to honor veterans and the promises we have made to them.

 “An unlimited power to tax involves, necessarily, a power to destroy.”
 John Marshall (U.S. Supreme Court Chief Justice inMcCulloch v.
 Maryland, 17 U.S. 327 (1819)) “To…maintain commerce…; to…discharge…debts and contracts, expend the public money with same care and economy we would practice with our own, and impose on our citizens no unnecessary bur[d]ens…are the landmarks by which we are to guide ourselves in all our proceedings.”
 Thomas Jefferson (Second Annual Message to Congress, 1802) I have signed the Taxpayer Protection Pledge to vote against new or increased taxes.
 Read the pledge and frequently asked questions page.
 Here is a link to the list of signers.
 For four years now I have kept that promise.
 I have also vigorously defended the 2/3rds vote requirement to raise taxes that is overwhelmingly supported by people living in the 4th Legislative Districts.
 See my speech defending I-960.
 I will also actively seek to reduce property taxes (including the business personal property tax).
 Many citizens I have spoken with in the 4th District are being taxed out of their homes.
 This is due in large part to the implementation of the Growth Management Act (“GMA”) and artificial inflation of property values.
 I will address this hidden tax increase by working to repeal or overhaul the GMA while also reducing the penalties on delinquent property taxes as proposed by Spokane County Treasurer Rob Chase.
 People should never be forced to give up the American Dream because they can no longer afford the burden of high property taxes.
 Lowering taxes is the right direction for our state as our families face hard economic times and those on fixed incomes are increasingly impoverished by the immoral tax of inflation.